 Once you take over, every change, no matter how small, will be scrutinized by everyone and reflect back on the previous owner.
 Move slowly with your changes as you learn the business.
 Avoid the terms “we won’t be doing it this way anymore” and stay focused on satisfying customers and fixing what might be broken.
 You will be in a fishbowl, with everyone observing the dynamic and you can’t ignore the level of scrutiny of your interactions with the PIP.
 Stressing continuity in the early months is much more important than an emphasis on change.
 It is expected that things will be different and you will be judged on how quickly you initiate these changes.

-You can certainly expect employees will seek out the prior owner, either formally or informally, as it will take time for you to earn their trust, as long as 5 year!
+You can certainly expect employees will seek out the prior owner and maintain a relationship with them, either formally or informally, as it will take time for you to earn their trust, as long as 5 year!
 Over the transition period they will slowly loosen their bond with their previous leader and shift it to you.
 Don’t expect immediate “loyalty” just because you are the new boss.
-The previous owner earned it over decades, and it will take time.
+The previous owner earned it over decades, and it will take time for you too.

 As with your staff, customers and suppliers will also be soliciting “opinions” about you from the prior owner, not just for curiosity but also to assess competency.
 As time goes on, you will be able to establish your own credentials and trust levels, but the seller has a strong influence in this arena for the first 6-12 months of your ownership.
 Take care to make changes only as fast as your trust level grows.

 Take up any disputes with the seller off-line and in private.
 Judge the relative importance of “being right” and acquiesce on things that can be deferred or are not significant.
-Let the owner’s quirks, like opening every envelope, be their legacy that you respect.
+Let the owner’s quirks, like opening every piece of mail, be their legacy that you respect.
 Don’t spend a lot of energy revisiting or pointing to old policy as “wrong” or “not right” – focus on future and what to do now to keep the business running and customers satisfied!
-BE patient as this may be tough for you and restrain yourself from overhauling the business too quickly.
+Be patient as this may be tough for you and restrain yourself from overhauling the business too quickly.

 Over-communicating goes a long way in reducing the seller’s sense of being “left out” or “disregarded”.
 They will appreciate your asking their opinion and remaining engaged.
 Even if you don’t take their advice.
 In public, showing respect, praise and gratitude works better than overt or implied criticism of prior practices.
 After-all, the seller got the business to where it is and deserves recognition for that accomplishment.